Stroke Care

 - Time - If the person is showing any of these symptoms, time is vitally important.
 Call 911 immediately.

-As a certified Joint Commission Primary Stroke Center, Commonwealth Health’s stroke care team has specialized training in treating stroke.
+As a certified Joint Commission Primary Stroke Center, the stroke care team at Commonwealth Health has specialized training in treating stroke.
 The certification program, developed in collaboration with the American Heart Association/American Stroke Association, recognizes hospitals that provide quality stroke care and support better outcomes.

 Primary Stroke Centers: